Skip to content

 Most Cocker Spaniels have a medium-length, flat, silky coat with fluffy ears and legs.
 Keeping their coat looking good will require daily grooming – which can be a difficult task.

 Asking a professional groomer to trim your dog’s coat to a manageable length is a good idea.
 It will make it much easier to keep your pet clean, tidy and knot-free.
-A Cocker Spaniel’s ears are renowned for getting matted up with grass seeds and burrs, so it’s really important to keep them trimmed and tidy.
+Their ears are renowned for getting matted up with grass seeds and burrs, so it’s really important to keep them trimmed and tidy.

 ‘Field’ Cocker Spaniels usually have a much shorter coat, which is a bit less labour intensive.
 However, they still have the trademark fluffy ears and legs so will still need grooming to keep knots at bay.